THWiseman/TrainTracker/README.md

 ## Usage
 Follow the prompts in your terminal window to walk through a few pre-programmed questions and answers.
 Hitting `enter` will advance the program, and typing `exit` will terminate the program.
 It's also safe to forcefully terminate the program with `ctrl + c`.

+## Testing
+Assuming that you successfully installed the project dependencies (step 3 above), you can run `pytest` from the project root directory to execute the included basic unit tests.

 [contributors-shield]: https://img.shields.io/github/contributors/THWiseman/TrainTracker.svg?style=for-the-badge
 [contributors-url]: https://github.com/THWiseman/TrainTracker/graphs/contributors